Lynx-Shortener/Lynx/README.md

 ## Post Installation

-You should now be able to log in at `/dash`
+You should now be able to register at `/dash`

-The default username is `admin` and the password is `changeme123` - Please change this

 ## TODO

--   [ ] Force password change on first login

 -   [ ] ShareX support

     -   [ ] API Tokens

--   [ ] Multi-user support
+-   [x] Multi-user support

 -   [ ] Image uploads?